 Keeping good financial records will help you to make the best use of your money.
 They will help you work out how much money the group needs next year and then budget accordingly.

 Records help with fundraising; for example

-- If you apply for a grant to the Council or to a charitable trust, they will ask to see accounts as proof that the association is well run and will use the grant properly.
+- If you apply for a grant to the Council or to a charitable trust, they will ask to see accounts as proof that the group is well run and will use the grant properly.

 - If you are trying to decide whether to run a raffle or have a stall at a local fete then past records will show which raises the most money.